axibase/atsd/administration/data_retention.md

 * Properties [delete](../api/data/properties/delete.md)
 * Message [delete](../api/data/messages/delete.md)

+Note that series and properties removed with these methods are masked with [Delete](../api/data/series/delete.md#delete-markers) markers which will prevent the data for the **same** series or property from being visible until the next scheduled HBase compaction.

-## Deleting Data using API Clients
+## Deleting with API Clients

 * Refer to Python client [examples](https://github.com/axibase/atsd-api-python#record-cleanup)